WoodardEric/Medea-Music-Player/README.md

 # Medea-Music-Player
 Simple Music Manager

-For now can only build on windows with visual studio 2019
+For now can only build on windows with visual studio 2019<br/>
+*Make sure to read the notes after each step before following the guides<br/>

 1) Download and install visual sudio 2019 https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160